 This doesn't automatically mean every booth renter should become a W-2 employee.
 The calculation depends on total income, expense levels, entity structure, and NJ state treatment.
 But the provision is a meaningful factor that shop owners and workers should run the numbers on.

-For barber shop owners considering restructuring, our payroll services can help you set up compliant W-2 employment for your barbers.
+For barber shop owners considering restructuring, the payroll services can help you set up compliant W-2 employment for your barbers.

-Form 4070: How to Report Tips to Your Employer
+How Do You Use Form 4070 to Report Tips to Your Employer?

 If you're a W-2 employee who wants to claim this deduction, proper tip reporting is non-negotiable.